LeandroCaniglia/Writings/Tagged Nodes.md

 I've used the word _scan_ because in order to form a `TaggedNode` we will need to scan the input at the character level (usually the parser deals with tokens provided by the scanner).

-When scanning the opening tag we will need to read the input until `$>` is reached (issuing and error if it's missing).
+When scanning the opening tag we will need to read the input until `$>` is reached (issuing and error if it's not).
 This will give us the value for the `tag` ivar of the `TaggedNode`.
 At this time we will also know that the closing tag should be `'/', tag`.
 So we can read the _body_ of the foreign code until `'</', tag ,'>'` is found (error if not).

+At this point we are ready to

+Task 3: Decide how to process the foreign script
+--